Laravel-Bangladesh/docs/blade.md

         <strong>Whoops!</strong> Something went wrong!
     @endcomponent

 Sometimes it is helpful to define multiple slots for a component.
 Let's modify our alert component to allow for the injection of a "title".
-Named slots may be displayed by simply "echoing" the variable that matches their name:
+Named slots may be displayed by "echoing" the variable that matches their name:

     <!-- /resources/views/alert.blade.php -->